johndwells/Click/README.md

 ## Tag Pair

-Click's tag pair is used to iterate & display multilpe links, in the case where multiple links are enabled.
+Click's tag pair is used to iterate & display multiple links, in the case where multiple links are enabled.

 	<ul class="nav">
 		{my_click_field prefix="click:"}